James Brown (actor): Early life and education

-In 1954, Brown joined the cast of the new ABC western television series The Adventures of Rin Tin Tin, in which he played Lt.
+In 1954, Brown joined the cast of the ABC western television series The Adventures of Rin Tin Tin, starring as Lt.
 Ripley Masters.
 After the series ended in 1959, he guest-starred in television programs including Gunsmoke, The Alfred Hitchcock Hour, Lassie (3 episodes), The Virginian, Laramie, Route 66, Barbary Coast, Daniel Boone, Bronco, Honey West and Murder, She Wrote.